enso-org/enso/docs/syntax/imports.md

 ## Qualified Names

-In the following text, **entity** shall denote a module, a method (instance, static, extension, conversion, foreign), type, or a type constructor.
-In other words, an _entity_ is anything that can be assigned to a variable.
+In the following text, **entity** shall denote a module, a method (instance, static, extension, conversion or foreign), type, or a type constructor.

 Both imports and exports require the use of qualified entity names.
 A qualified name consists of the library namespace (usually organization under which its